Industrial Hammer Mill Grinders

 Type A “Up Running” Hammer Mill

-The A series feed grinder uses perforated screens or grate bars for reducing soft to medium hard feed materials.
+The A series grinder uses perforated screens or grate bars for reducing soft to medium hard materials.
 The material to be reduced determines the rotor construction of a Stedman Hammer Mill.
 The rotors used in the Type A hammer mills are adjustable to compensate for wear.

 - Shattering by revolving hammers

 - Impaction against housing liners